-Though the above scenario is straightforward, a challenge arises because the International Registry system does not provide a mechanical or systemic way to directly relate or connect the percentage of the international interest that has been partially discharged to the fractional interest that has been sold.240 Care should be taken by the parties to obtain and maintain documentation that
+Though the above scenario is straightforward, a challenge arises because the International Registry system does not provide a mechanical or systemic way to directly relate or connect the

-237 Id.
+240 Id.
 See also GOODE at para.
-2.179 (Unidroit 2019).
+2.179 (Unidroit 2022).

-238 GOODE at para.
-2.180 (Unidroit 2019).
+241 GOODE at para.
+2.180 (Unidroit 2022).
 Where the increase results from a further grant by the debtor, it represents a new interest which is separately registrable.
 Id.

-239 See GOODE at para.
-2.164 (Unidroit 2019).
+242 See GOODE at para.
+2.163 (Unidroit 2022).